Radio in the pandemic and our observations. By Mikkel B. Ottesen & Bill De Lisle

 5. Time Spent Listening and number of listening sessions by each listener go up on most stations.
 TSL is improved between 10 and 30% while the number of listening sessions pr. listener is up 15 to 50% depending on the type of station

 It is an old truth in radio that when the audience grows, TSL drops – and vice versa.
-The Pandemic listener patterns are not exception to this.
-However, we see larger TSL increases on stations who have a mix of content to offer, smaller increase on stations that are very one-dimensional; both when it comes to music and spoken content.
+The Radio in the Pandemic listener patterns are not exception to this.
+However, we see larger TSL increases on stations who have a mix of content to offer.
+There is a smaller increase on stations that are very one-dimensional.
+Both when it comes to music and spoken content.

 The key here is “don’t change too much”.
 If your regulars keep coming back they do not expect or want you to sound too differently.
 And the casuals are not dropping by anyway, so no point in programming for them.

-The increase in number of listening sessions pr. listener is tightly connected to the excess of time people have on their hands during the pandemic and most likely will diminish once the lockdown is over.
+The increase in number of listening sessions pr. listener is tightly connected to the excess of time people have.
+They have more free time on their hands during the pandemic and most likely will diminish once the lockdown is over.

-We do believe, however, that the increase in TSL pr. listening session could stay higher if you stay loyal to your loyal listeners.
+We do believe, however, that the increase in TSL pr. listening session could stay higher.
+Radio stations can achieve this by staying loyal to loyal listeners.
 Lasting connections are made in times of trouble – also between radio stations and their listeners.

 Different Formats Are Impacted Differently

 6. AC stations with a credible news service and hosts that do more than “just play music” gain a lot of traction.
 Some of them are up as much as 30% with no loss in unique reach

 We have seen several articles and surveys in the past couple of weeks on how listeners turn to radio in times of crisis.
 Seen from the perspective of an AC station with a +40 audience and a high credibility, that is 100% correct.